 De'Andre and Tasha are newlyweds buying their first home in the North Dallas suburbs.
 She wants a Craftsman style home with all the built-ins and character they come with, but it has to be new construction with contemporary features, too.
 De'Andre wants modern design, a work-out room, and a big game room to watch sports with his friends.
 Does a house like that exist?

-Corey and Tiffany are newly married and are moving from Maryland, where they met, to Texas, where she went to college.
-They're ready to buy their first home, but it won't be easy to find all the space and amenities they're dreaming of in a starter home that fits within their $125,000 budget, especially since Corey wants a two-story and Tiffany wants a ranch.
+A newly married couple is moving from Maryland, where they met, to Texas, where she went to college.
+They're ready to buy their first home, but it won't be easy to find all the space they want and the amenities they're dreaming of on a $125,000 budget.

-In search of an upgrade, Edwin and Gisela, have recently sold their fourth home, a 1900-square-foot place in Tampa.
-They want a house with lots of space for entertaining their large extended family, and a private backyard with a pool for the kids.
-Plus, they're adamant that it be in a planned community, with lots of amenities like a fitness room, tennis courts and a playground.
-Will house #5 be the one that makes them both happy?
+A Tampa couple has recently sold their fourth home and are in search of a spacious house with room for entertaining and a private backyard with a pool for their kids.
+Plus, they're adamant it be in planned community with lots of amenities like a fitness room, tennis courts and a playground Will house number five be the one that makes them both happy?